Charles E. Bell

 Research Interests:

-Research in the Bell Lab uses x-ray crystallography and other biochemical and biophysical tools to understand the mechanisms of proteins involved in DNA repair and other important biological processes.
-One area of interest is E. coliRecA protein, which promotes the central DNA strand-exchange step of DNA repair by homologous recombination.
-A second project involves the phage-based RecET and RedAB recombination systems, which each consist of a ring-shaped exonuclease (RecE or RedA) that binds to dsDNA ends and processively digests the 5'-ended strand into mononucleotides, and a single strand annealing protein (RecT or RedB), that loads onto the resulting 3'-overhang to promote the annealing of complementary strands.
-The proteins of these recombination systems are currently being exploited in exciting new methods for genetic engineering and nanopore DNA sequencing, and our research is aimed at providing a structural framework for understanding and re-engineering their functional propterties.
-The structural work is complemented by a thorough structure-function analysis, which involves biochemical and biophysical assays utilizing fluorescence of gel-based methods.
+Research in the Bell Lab uses x-ray crystallography, cryoelectron microscropy, and other biochemical and biophysical tools to understand the mechanisms of proteins involved in DNA repair and other important biological processes.
+One area of interest is the phage-based RecET and Red recombination systems, which consist of a ring-shaped exonuclease (RecE or Red-alpha) that binds to dsDNA ends and processively digests the 5'-strand, and a single strand annealing protein (RecT or Red-beta), that loads onto the resulting 3'-overhang to promote the annealing of complementary strands.
+The proteins of these recombination systems are currently being exploited in exciting new methods for genetic engineering, and our research is aimed at providing a structural framework for understanding and re-engineering their functional propterties.
+The structural work is complemented by a thorough structure-function analysis, which involves biochemical and biophysical assays utilizing fluorescence and gel-based methods, as well is in vivo DNA recombination assays for readout of biological activity.